Recommendations for caffeine intake during pregnancyPrint this page

 Limiting caffeine during pregnancy – an intervention study

-A review of the literature looked at the clinical basis for restricting the caffeine intake of mothers on fetal, neonatal and pregnancy outcomes29.
-After a thorough search of databases for published or unpublished studies, randomised controlled trials, including quasi-randomised trials and cross over studies, the authors identified just one study that met their criteria, thus highlighting the lack of good quality research in this area.
+A review of the literature looked at the clinical basis for restricting the caffeine intake of mothers on fetal, neonatal and pregnancy outcomes41.
+After a thorough search of databases for published or unpublished studies, randomised controlled trials, including quasi-randomised trials and cross over studies, the authors identified a single study that met their criteria, thus highlighting the lack of research in this area.
 The authors selected one Danish study meeting the criteria for a controlled study: women less than 20 weeks pregnant were randomly assigned to drinking caffeinated instant coffee (568 women) or decaffeinated instant coffee (629 women).
 The study found that reducing the caffeine intake of regular coffee drinkers during the second and third trimester by an average of 182mg/day (approximately 2 regular cups of coffee) did not affect birth weight or length of gestation.
-According to the study, there is insufficient evidence to confirm or refute the effectiveness of caffeine avoidance on birth weight or other pregnancy outcomes and high-quality, double-blind randomised controlled studies are needed to determine whether caffeine has any effect on pregnancy outcomes29.
+According to the study, there is insufficient data to confirm or refute the effectiveness of caffeine avoidance on birth weight or other pregnancy outcomes and high-quality, double-blind randomised controlled studies are needed to determine whether caffeine has any effect on pregnancy outcomes41.

 Official recommendations for caffeine intake during pregnancy

-*A regular cup of coffee contains approximately 80-85mg caffeine.
+*A regular cup of coffee contains approximately 75mg caffeine.